cocofrate/attackairship/README.md

 INSTALLATION

-- Put the folders "hindenburg" and "attackairship" in your resources folder of your FiveM server.
+- Put the folders "hinderburg" and "attackairship" in your resources folder of your FiveM server.
 Then add the lines on your server.cfg :
 ```
 ensure hinderburg
 ensure attackairship